lekankoku/messages-doodle/README.md

 **Database:** Postgres

-I had previous experience with the tech stack and that's what motivated my decision to use them.
+I had previous experience with the tech stack, which motivated my decision to use them.

 ## Installation